When you want to buy new cookware for your kitchen, you’ll find that they are created with different materials such as stainless steel and copper.

 - Rachael Ray 87630 Cucina Hard Anodized Nonstick Cookware Pots and Pans Set

-- Quality, long lasting nonstick pots and pans: Pan interiors are coated in durable, PFOA free, espresso colored nonstick for impeccable food release
+- QUALITY, LONG-LASTING NONSTICK POTS AND PANS: Pan interiors are coated in durable, espresso-colored nonstick for impeccable food release

 This Rachael Ray 87630 Cucina Hard Anodized Nonstick Cookware also has an espresso-colored nonstick that’s free from PFOA.